If you ask someone who’s been in the project management world for a while how they became a project manager, you’ll likely hear this answer:

-It’s worth noting that your title might not always be “digital project manager,” even if you have the responsibilities that come with that title.
-For example, you may be a digital marketing manager, an account manager, or an eCommerce manager.
+It’s worth noting that your title might not always be 'project manager,' even if you have the responsibilities that come with that title.
+For example, you may be a digital marketing manager, an account manager, or an ecommerce manager.

 Whatever your title, if you have similar responsibilities to those of a project manager, and you are managing digital projects, you are a digital project manager.

-What does a digital project manager actually do?
-In a nutshell, a digital project manager leads a digital project and the team involved in it, ensuring the needs of the project are met throughout the project life cycle—project scope, timing, and budget.
+What does a project manager actually do?
+In a nutshell, a project manager leads a project and the team involved in it, ensuring the needs of the project are met throughout the project life cycle—project scope, timing, and budget.

 What I Do On A Typical Day

-I’m a Project/Programme Director, which is at the senior end of the scale, but my role can involve anything from booking resources, chasing timesheets (always a fun job!) and running stand-ups to leading client workshops, managing other PMs, and ensuring team issues are resolved quickly.
+I’m a Project/Program Director, which is at the senior end of the scale, but my role can involve anything from booking resources to chasing timesheets (always a fun job!) and running stand-ups to leading client workshops, managing other PMs, and ensuring team issues are resolved quickly.